 Exhibition Curriculum Guides and Lesson Plans

-Download a Museum Curriculum Guide (found on exhibition pages) before or after your visit and explore beyond the gallery walls.
+Download a Museum Curriculum Guide before or after your visit and explore beyond the gallery walls.
 Comprehensive exhibition-based Curriculum Guides include detailed exhibition information, key vocabulary, timelines, classroom projects, extension ideas, web resources and connections to the California Content Standards.

 Past Curriculum Guides and Lesson Plans

 Pre-scheduled Docent-led tours for students and their chaperones are available (pending availability) Tuesday through Friday: 9am, 10am, 11am, 12pm, 1pm, 2pm and 3pm, and Saturday and Sunday: 1pm.
 Free admission for college groups and K-12th grade students is offered when scheduled in advance.
 Free transportation for Title 1 schools.